gbtami/pychess-variants/static/docs/terminology.md

 **Repetition** - When the board state repeats itself, usually at least three times.
 This is often due to pieces chasing each other.
 Different variants handle repetition differently.
 Even within the same game, different federations have different rules for repetition.

 **Perpetual check** - Like repetition, but one player keeps checking the king and eventually repeating the same position.
+Rules for perpetual check similarly vary between variants and governing federations.

 **Rank** - A row on the board.